 3. Insurance agents should be informed right away and with the proper documentation.

-4. Always hire a true professional when it comes to cleaning the artworks and antiques etc. Don’t allow others to clean them.
+4. Always hire a true professional when it comes to cleaning the artworks and antiques etc. Don’t allow general house cleaners and disaster response clean up companies to clean them.

 5. To avoid errors while filing the claim, ask the experts for help in order to determine the degree of damages.